 >> Thanks Kavouss.
 So the reason there isn't a clear answer to this is that it's not ICANN's to answer.
 So the treasury department has historically deemed that for example ICANN's work in relation to the root zone is something that requires a license.
 That's not ICANN's decision.
 That's the treasury department's decision.
-Does that mean that in the future the treasury department could make a different decision, that the treasury department could say that actually upon further review this is just a service and it's not actually providing or it's just a function and it's not something that you need a license for.
-Yes, of course that could happen.
+Even after trtansition ????
+Does that mean that in the future the treasury department could make a different decision, that the treasury department could say that actually upon further review this is just a service and it's not actually providing or it's just a function and it's not something that you need a license for.What is said is for servicer and functions we do not need license but earlier on it was said for services and functions like transactions we need license what is right and what is wrong these are contradictory statements Yes, of course that could happen.
 But we can't require the treasury department to take that position.
 So I understand why, you know, having a court look at the asset situation and the question around whether or not the DNS is property or whether individual CCTL Ds or or others might not seemed aligned with the treasury department decision that a license is necessary for such conduct.
 But that's not ICANN's question to answer.
+Then the Sub group should answer that question ?
 That is something that the U.S. government and the treasury department has said, yes, you need a license to do that.
 They have the ability to say to us ICANN, you know what?
 You don't need a license for that anymore.
 We don't think it's necessary.
 Have they done that?
-No. And so we can't answer the question of why the two parts don't go together Kavouss and I understand the heart of your question, it's just not a question we h
+No. And so we can't answer the question of why the two parts don't go together Kavouss and I understand the heart of your question, it's just not a question we h we what?????

 [ speaking at the same time ]